DK27ss/How-Intercept-GSM-Communications/README.md

 ## GSM Evil 2

-Evil2 gives the same information, except that it has a web interface, a bit buggy, with the possibility of intercepting sms directly.
+`Evil2` gives the same information, except that it has a web interface, a `buggy`, with the possibility of intercepting `SMS`.
 I tested it but no conclusive results.
-It would be better to refer to Kraken or consider write a PoC.
+It would be better to refer to `Kraken` or consider write a `PoC`.

     sudo apt install build-essential libtool automake autoconf librtlsdr-dev libfftw3-dev git clone https://github.com/steve-m/kalibrate-rtl